 Peyto's cash flow from its reserves may not be sufficient to fund its ongoing activities at all times and from time to time, Peyto may require additional financing in order to carry out its oil and natural gas acquisition, exploration and development activities.
+There is risk that if the economy and banking industry experienced unexpected and/or prolonged deterioration, Peyto's access to additional financing may be affected.

-As a result of the global economic volatility, Peyto, along with many other oil and natural gas entities, may, from time to time, have restricted access to capital and increased borrowing costs.
+Because of the global economic volatility, Peyto may from time to time have restricted access to capital and increased borrowing costs.
 Failure to obtain such financing on a timely basis could cause Peyto to forfeit its interest in certain properties, miss certain acquisition opportunities and reduce or terminate its operations.
 If Peyto's revenues from its reserves decrease as a result of lower oil and natural gas prices or otherwise, it will affect Peyto's ability to expend the necessary capital to replace its reserves or to maintain its production.
-To the extent that external sources of capital become limited or unavailable or available on onerous terms, Peyto's ability to make capital investments and maintain existing assets may be impaired, and its assets, liabilities, business, financial condition and results of operations may be materially and adversely affected as a result.
+To the extent that external sources of capital become limited, unavailable, or available on onerous terms, Peyto's ability to make capital investments and maintain existing assets may be impaired, and its assets, liabilities, business, financial condition and results of operations may be affected materially and adversely as a result.
 In addition, the future development of Peyto's petroleum properties may require additional financing and there are no assurances that such financing will be available or, if available, will be available upon acceptable terms.
 Failure to obtain any financing necessary for Peyto's capital expenditure plans may result in a delay in development or production on Peyto's properties.